galabarquerom/GraphCEP/README.md

 For running the project you will need:

-- Internet connection
+- Internet connection.
-- Scala IDE for Eclipse (our tests have been run with the version described above)
+- Scala IDE for Eclipse (our tests have been run with the version described above).
-- Java JDK 1.8
+- Java JDK 1.8.

 ### Installing